AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Insurance companies use demographics to determine your premiums.
 For example, collision rates are higher for drivers under age 25, especially single males, which is why this group pays more for insurance.

-The following chart shows the crash rates per 100,000 drivers by age group and sex.
+The following chart shows the crash rates per 100,000 drivers by age group and sex in 2023.

 Overall, men pay more than women for auto insurance, except in these states, which ban gender pricing discrimination: